atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 ```
 ### Task 3 - Observability

 Objective: TIBCO Platform provides comprehensive observability data for applications deployed.
-A health dashboard of each Dataplane provides ?at-a-glance? information.
+A health dashboard of each Dataplane provides 'at-a-glance' information.
 Flows/Activities measurements, Machine Resource for CPU & Memory utilisation, and Success/Failure Counters of Applications deployed to the Platform.

 ### Task 3 - View Application Logs